 Russell Hicks, a 14-year Nickelodeon veteran and its chief creative officer since 2008, has been named to the new position of president of content development and production for the Nickelodeon Group.

-Nickelodeon announced Friday that it has greenlit over a dozen new animation, live-action and TV-movie projects — featuring top creative talent in front of and behind the camera, iconic characters from its most popular series and an animated talking snake — that will begin rolling out this fall and into 2013.
+Nickelodeon’s recently announced development slate includes more than a dozen new animation, live-action and TV-movie projects as part of the network’s deep commitment to new content.
+The slate features top creative talent in front of and behind the camera and iconic characters from the network’s most popular series that will begin rolling out this fall and into 2013.

 These projects include the CG-animated series Monsters vs. Aliens and the 2D Sanjay & Craig, as well as the highly anticipated return of Teenage Mutant Ninja Turtles in September.
 For preschool, the network is adding the curriculum-based animated series Monty and Norville, and a pilot for Blaze and the Monster Machines.

 Brown Johnson, who has served as the president of animation since 2008, will be leaving her role to pursue her own creative endeavors.
 Johnson oversaw the network’s successful partnerships with DreamWorks Animation SKG, as well as the brand-new, CG-animated Teenage Mutant Ninja Turtles.
 She also was responsible for leading Nickelodeon’s groundbreaking preschool programming, including Blue’s Clues and Dora the Explorer, for more than two decades.

 “Brown’s contributions to Nickelodeon are many, including being the key architect behind our preschool leadership,” added Zarghami.
 “She leaves an indelible impact on generations of kids for which we will always be incredibly grateful.”